 Mueller, C. M. and Dweck, C. S. (1998)

 This experimental study demonstrated that praising children for intelligence led them to avoid challenges, show less persistence, and perform worse after failure compared to children praised for effort.
-The findings have direct classroom implications: specific, process-focused feedback ("You used a strong strategy here") produces more resilient learners than generic ability praise ("You're so clever").
+The findings have direct classroom implications: specific, process-focussed feedback ("You used a strong strategy here") produces more resilient learners than generic ability praise ("You're so clever").

 Sisk, V. F. et al. (2018)